PNGase F cleaves N-linked (asparagine-linked) oligosaccharides from glycoproteins.

 PNGase F cleaves N-linked (asparagine-linked) oligosaccharides from glycoproteins.
-PNGase F deaminates asparagine to aspartic acid, leaving the oligosaccharides intact.
-Denaturation increases the rate of cleavage up to 100x.
+The enzyme deaminates asparagine to aspartic acid, leaving the oligosaccharides intact.
+Denaturation increases the rate of cleavage.
 Most native proteins can still be completely N-deglycosylated but incubation time must be increased.
-PNGase F will remain active under incubation conditions for at least 72 hours.
+The enzyme will remain fully active under reaction conditions (37˚C) for at least 96 hours.
 PNGase F will not remove oligosaccharides containing Alpha-(1,3)-linked core fucose commonly found on plant glycoproteins; for this purpose, use peptide N-glycosidase A.

 Source Elizabethkingia miricola (was Chryseobacterium meningosepticum)